- Rust 99.3%

 verify

-iamb verify logs in and runs the verification flow on the command line in isolation to initialize a profile.
+iamb verify logs in and runs a guided self-verification flow on the command line in isolation.

 reset-secure-backup